-From Bach oratorios to Bond soundtrack covers, from Shakespeare to Pinter, Nikki Boxer has made a career of moving audiences with her energy on stage and her total commitment to her performances across a wide variety of music and theater.
+From Bach and Handel to Brahms and Saint-Saens, Nikki Boxer has made a career of moving audiences with her rich and versatile instrument, her energy on stage and her total commitment to her performances of lieder, art song, and opera.

 Megan TackettAspen Daily News on 'Life/Love/Lieder'

 “Nikki Boxer moved hearts with her velvety mezzo-soprano notes, perfectly accompanied by Molly Noel’s fluidity on the piano keys.”

 “In one scenario, Marianne and Roland use sign language to communicate, repeating the dialogue from a previous version of the same scene in signs, to emotionally devastating effect.
 It’s an extraordinary achievement in acting, and an astounding thing to watch — imagine if you had to memorize six versions of the same scene with slight variations of emotion and body language and intention and then play them all in rapid succession, fully investing yourself in each version of your character.
 That’s what Boxer and Kenning are doing here ...”

 “Nikki Boxer is virtually the antithesis of a diva.
 Oh, she has an angelic voice, to be sure, but you’d be hard-pressed to find someone kinder, more humble or less high-maintenance.
 Nevertheless, Boxer will be the titular star at Thunder River Theatre Company’s next Diva Cabaret event Monday night in Carbondale.”

 “Aspenite Nikki Boxer, doing double-duty as a Kit Kat Girl and as Cliff’s prostitute neighbor, provides a musical high point of the show in “Married,” showing off her classical singing chops (in German, no less) and later showing up on the accordion.”